Scott-Jason/RPStest/README.md

-Playable only in developer console of this blank page.
+Small little demo to use event listeners in JS to make a RPS game in browser.
 Part of TOP.